icebert04/icebert04.github.io/_posts/2019-8-9-a-fried-chicken-nation.md

 The possibilities are endless.

 If you don't have space, you can coordinate with your relatives in the province and start a small meat bird farm in a 500 square meter lot.
-It will not only give the reason to go to your province to pick up the produce, but you might be earning a buck or two from a land that is once idle and abandoned.
+It will not only give you a reason to go to your province to pick up the meat and egg produce, but you might be earning a buck or two from a land that is once idle and abandoned.

 At the moment, I am engaged in planning to initiate an organic farm in the south of manila.
 So stay tuned.
 More to come in the coming months...